 Workstations

 The location and number of workstations influence power requirements.
-Each workstation may need dedicated outlets for computers, machinery, and other equipment.
+Each workstation may need dedicated computers, machinery, and other equipment outlets.
 Properly distributed electrical sources ensure that workstations are efficient and safe, preventing overloading and the need for extension cords, which can be a tripping hazard.

 Collaboration between warehouse designers and electrical planners is essential to create a cohesive and efficient layout.
-Early and continuous communication ensures that electrical infrastructure supports the physical layout and operational needs.
+Early and continuous communication ensures that electrical infrastructure supports the physical design and operational needs.

 This collaboration helps anticipate future scalability, optimise energy use, comply with safety standards, and integrate advanced technologies seamlessly.
-A well-coordinated design process results in a warehouse that operates smoothly and efficiently, with reduced risks of electrical failures and downtime.
+A well-coordinated design process results in a warehouse that operates smoothly and efficiently, with reduced electrical failures and downtime risks.

 Safety Considerations